barunik/barunik.github.io/_features/02-publications.md

 <br/>

-[Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices](https://ideas.repec.org/p/arx/papers/1806.06148.html){:target="blank"} (with M.Nevrla)<br/>
+[Tail Risks, Investment Horizons, and Asset Prices](https://ideas.repec.org/p/arx/papers/1806.06148.html){:target="blank"} (with M.Nevrla)<br/>
 Submitted (2020)<br/>

-**Abstract**: We examine how extreme market risks are priced in the cross-section of asset returns at various horizons.
-Based on the decomposition of covariance between indicator functions capturing fluctuations of different parts of return distributions over various frequencies, we define a quantile spectral beta representation that characterizes asset's risk generally.
-Nesting the traditional frameworks, the new representation explains tail-specific as well as horizon-, or frequency-specific spectral risks.
-Further, we work with two notions of frequency-specific extreme market risks.
-First, we define tail market risk that captures dependence between extremely low market and asset returns.
-Second, extreme market volatility risk is characterized by dependence between extremely high increments of market volatility and extremely low asset return.
-Empirical findings based on the datasets with long enough history, 30 Fama-French Industry portfolios, and 25 Fama-French portfolios sorted on size and book-to-market support our intuition.
-We reach the same conclusion using stock-level data as well as daily data.
-These results suggest that both frequency-specific tail market risk and extreme volatility risk are priced and our final model provides significant improvement over specifications considered by previous literature.
+**Abstract**: We show that the two important sources of risk -- market tail risk and extreme market volatility risk -- are priced in the cross-section of asset returns heterogeneously across horizons.
+Specifically, we find that tail risk is a short-term phenomenon whereas extreme volatility risk is priced by investors in the long-term.
+These risks stem from a dependence structures in the joint distribution of stochastic discount factor and asset returns at various investment horizons that are more general than usually assumed by traditional covariance-based measures.
+The risk premium we document suggests that investors care about the transitory as well as persistent shocks.

 <br/>